QuakePhil/guides/code-review/README.md

 Everyone
 --------

+_"You don’t need to be a genius, but you have to be disciplined"_

+**In order to make sure we keep reviewing code and turn it into a habit it is a good practice to set a timer for everyday after the standup (~10am), and before you leave the office (4pm), so you remember to go to github and look if any Pull Request is assigned to you.**

+**Keep in mind that it does not matter which timezone you are.
+Do it in your own timezone, but do it.**

 * Accept that many programming decisions are opinions.
 Discuss tradeoffs, which you prefer, and reach a resolution quickly.
 * Ask questions; don't make demands. ("What do you think about naming this